Marthaarman/PPCombine/README.md

 # PPCombine

 # what is?
 PPCombine allows multiple powerpoints to be queued for playback.
-When started, the powerpoint is started.
+It is an open-source basic alternative to slide-dog and makes use of the PowerPoint software that has to be pre-installed.

 Using the arrow keys or next/prev buttons, the slides can be displayed.